Heating Your Home? Here’s What You Need to Know:

 2 – Properly Insulate Your Home

-Ensuring that your home is properly insulated is an important part of cost-control.
-If you can better lock the heat from your heater inside the home, your HVAC won’t have to work as hard.
+Ensuring that your home is properly insulated is an important part of cost control.
+If you can better lock the heat from your heater inside the home, your heat pump system won’t have to work as hard.
 However, if you do not have the proper insulation, air leaks are likely to occur.
-It’s a good idea to have a professional Charleston HVAC contractor take a look at your ductwork to see if your existing insulation needs to be spruced up, or if you need additional insulation in other areas of the home.
-Some solutions include sealing the perimeters of doors and windows with weatherstripping, You may also want to consider insulating your water pipes, water heater, attic, electrical boxes, and more.
+It’s a good idea to have a professional heating and air contractor in Charleston take a look at your ductwork to see if your existing insulation needs to be spruced up, or if you need additional insulation in other areas of the home.
+Some solutions include sealing the perimeters of doors and windows with weatherstripping.
+You may also want to consider insulating your water pipes, water heater, attic, electrical boxes, and more.

 3 – Securing Air Leaks & Vents